raylutz/audit-engine-docsite/docs/index.md

 <link rel="icon" type="image/x-icon" href="https://mapper.auditengine.org/assets/images/A.png">
 <img src="https://copswiki.org/w/pub/Common/AuditEngine/AuditEngineLogo.png" alt="AuditEngineLogo.png" width='600' />

 AuditEngine is an election auditing platform which performs "Ballot Image Auditing".
-Relatively high-resolution ballot images are now captured by voting machine scanners that are now used in the polling places or central count operations.
-AuditEngine processes these ballot images to create an independent tabulation, and then it compares with the official cast-vote record files and can provide detailed reports which detail any disagreement in how any voters mark should be interpreted.
+Relatively high-resolution ballot images are now captured by voting machine scanners used in polling places or central count operations.
+AuditEngine processes these ballot images to create an independent tabulation, and then it compares with the official cast-vote record files and can provide detailed reports which detail any discrepancy between the official records and our independent tabulation.

 ## Top Questions

 **Q: We already conduct an audit our our county.
 Why should we use AuditEngine?**

 A: Typical audits are performed by the election officials by tallying the votes on a sample of ballots.
-In contrast, audits by AuditEngine are performed independently, and review all ballot images with a fine level of detail.
-The sampling audits will require a full hand count audit when the margin of victory is tight, just when we need the audit the most, while ballot image audits.
+In contrast, audits by AuditEngine are performed independently reviewing all ballot images with a fine level of detail.
+Sampling audits will require a full hand count audit when the margin of victory is tight, just when we need the audit the most.
+While AuditEngine can audit all contests with the same predictable cost regardless of the margines of victory.
 AuditEngine provides another view of the results of the election and is generally more accurate in predicting voter intent than current voting machines.

 ## Primary Links